Switzerland is home to a wide range of banks:

 - Cantonal banks are local banks serving their canton

 - Private banks are oriented towards wealth management

 The advantage of a universal bank is that it offers the full range of banking services: accounts, cards, home loans, pensions and investments.
 Almost all banks now allow you to open an account in a branch or online.

 Learn more about opening a bank account online

-How to open a Swiss bank account?
+How do you open a Swiss bank account?

 You are already living in Switzerland

-So simple: a valid ID and your work permit are enough!
+So simple: A valid ID and your work permit are enough!

 If you have a partner, both of you will have to provide documentary proof.